Dumb-Code/ProjectNublar/README.md

 # Project: Nublar

-A mod that Dinosaurs into the world of Minecraft
+A mod that adds Dinosaurs into the world of Minecraft

 ### Contributing